The RTB remit does not extend to:

 - holiday letting agreements.

-- if a tenant lives with the spouse, parent or child of the landlord and there is no written letting agreement in place.
+- if a tenant lives with the spouse, civil partner parent or child of the landlord and there is no written letting agreement in place.

 - if the property has been let through AirBNB (an online residential accommodation booking service).